3rd Army (Italy): World War I

-The 3rd Army participated in all eleven Battles of the Isonzo (1914-1917).
+The 3rd Army participated in all eleven Battles of the Isonzo (1914–1917).
 It withdrew in relative good order during the Caporetto disaster of October 1917 and played a leading role in the final victory offensive a year later.
 This gave it its name "La Armata Invitta" ("The undefeated Army").
+The 3rd Army would go on to participate in the Second Battle of the Piave River and the Battle of Vittorio Veneto.

 There is a museum of the 3rd Army in Padua.

 World War II

-In June 1940, the 3rd Army was formed and based in Southern Italy, Sicily and Sardinia.
+On 6 June 1940, the 3rd Army was formed and based in Southern Italy, Sicily and Sardinia.
 It was disbanded on 20 December 1940.
 Its commander was General Carlo Geloso.